python/cpython/Doc/library/readline.rst

 completion and reading/writing of history files from the Python interpreter.
 This module can be used directly or via the :mod:`rlcompleter` module.
-Settings made using  this module affect the behaviour of both the interpreter's interactive prompt  and the prompts offered by the :func:`raw_input` and :func:`input` built-in functions.
+Settings made using  this module affect the behaviour of both the interpreter's interactive prompt  and the prompts offered by the built-in :func:`input` function.

 The :mod:`readline` module defines the following functions: